Macalester College: Athletics

 Macalester's athletic teams are nicknamed the Scots.
-Macalester is a member of the NCAA Division III Minnesota Intercollegiate Athletic Conference (MIAC) in all sports.
+Macalester is a member of the NCAA Division III's Minnesota Intercollegiate Athletic Conference (MIAC) for most sports.
+Approximately 400 students are varsity student-athletes.

 The Scots' football team set an NCAA Division III record by losing 50 straight games from 1974 to 1980.
 Earlham College broke that record in 2018, losing 51 straight games.
 In 1977, Macalester set a Division III record by allowing 59.1 points per game.
 The losing streak ended in dramatic fashion: Kicker Bob Kaye put a 23-yarder through the uprights with 11 seconds remaining in a September 1980 game as the Scots beat Mount Senario College.
-The Scots football team left the MIAC after the 2001 season and competed as an independent until 2014, when it joined the Midwest Conference.
+The Scots' football team left the MIAC after the 2001 season and competed as an independent until 2014, when it joined the Midwest Conference.
 Under head coach Tony Jennison, Macalester won the Midwest Conference title in its first year in the league.
 This was the Scots' first conference football title since 1947.
 Macalester also won nine games in 2014, the most ever in a Scots season in its 121 years of intercollegiate football.
 That year, the team earned its first NCAA Division III playoff appearance.
 In 2020, the football team returned to the MIAC.